Connect with us

 Trump Tower, Chicago – 98 (floors); Height: 423 m (1,388 ft); 2009.
 PHOTO | COURTESY

-At the time of its completion in 2009, Trump International Hotel & Tower became the second tallest building in USA after Willis Tower (formerly Sears Tower).
+At the time of its completion in 2009, Trump International Hotel & Tower became the second tallest building in the USA after Willis Tower (formerly Sears Tower).

 According to its website, the skyscraper – which was designed by architect Adrian Smith of Skidmore, Owings and Merrill – inspired the construction of Dubai’s Burj Khalifa, the world’s tallest building.